 (II) otherwise, as soon as practicable after the practitioner has conferred with the witness.

+[Printers correction in Gazette 26 Nov 2010 p.
+5953-4.]

 42. Practitioner as material witness in client’s case

 (1) A practitioner must not act for a client in the hearing of a case in which it is known, or becomes apparent, that the practitioner will be required to give evidence centrally material to the determination of contested issues before the court.